DistrictOfJoban/nteutil/docs/TrainHelper.md

 Otherwise, it will return the remaining dwell time in seconds.

 ### currentRoute(nullWhenTransitioning: boolean): [Route](https://github.com/Minecraft-Transit-Railway/Minecraft-Transit-Railway/blob/87c987f660dac35832bb9373c7d7da8bd31e2abc/common/src/main/java/mtr/data/Route.java)
-Return the current route the train is running, returns a **Route**.
+Return the current route the train is running.

 **Parameters:**
-- `nullWhenTransitioning`: If true, this will return `null` when the train is not in service between route transition.
+- `nullWhenTransitioning`: If true, this will return `null` when the train are running between route transition.

 ### terminating(allRoute: boolean): boolean
-Return whether the train is stopped on a platform & it is the terminus of the current route.
+Return whether the next stop is the terminus of the current route.

 **Parameters:**
-- `allRoute`: If true, the terminus would be considered to be the last platform across all routes (aka the platform before the train returns to depot).
+- `allRoute`: If true, the terminus would be considered to be the last platform across *all routes* (aka the platform before the train returns to depot).

 ### outOfPassengerService(): boolean
 Whether the train is not supposed to be carrying passengers.
 This is true if the train is parked inside the depot, returning to the depot, has not reached the first platform yet, or has finished running the current route.
 (Might be en route to the next route)